-- Chair of the Investment CommitteeMember of the Audit. - Risk and Compliance Committee - Member of the People and Remuneration Committee - Member of the Nominations Committee
+- · Chairman of the Investment Committee - Member of the Audit, Risk and Compliance Committee - Member of the People and Remuneration Committee - Member of the Nominations Committee

-Nancy Fox AM
+Nancy Fox AM, Independent Non-Executive Director BA JD (Law) FAICD (Age 67)

-BA JD (Law) FAICD (Age 67) Ms Fox has been an Independent Non-executive Director of Perpetual since September 2015.
+Ms Fox has been an Independent Non-Executive Director of Perpetual since September 2015.

-Ms Fox has more than 30 years experience in financial services, securitisation and risk management gained in Australia, the US and across Asia.
+Ms Fox has more than 30 years' of experience in financial services, securitisation and risk management gained in Australia, the US and across Asia.
 A lawyer by training, she was Managing Director for Ambac Assurance Corporation from 2001 to 2011, Managing Director of ABN Amro Australia from 1997 to 2001 and Vice President of Citibank.